rodbs/tamagui/next.md

   - bugs
     - Image SSR / site weirdness on some
     - // TODO i think media + pseudo needs handling here
+    - // continue (?) see if breaks anything
+    - // Object.assign(style, out) see what this was

 - 1:
   - create-tamagui-app